 A minor water spill or splash is unlikely to damage any phone.
 However, the majority of smartphones will not survive a 1-meter dive down the water or even 10-15 minutes in the rain.

 Even though most flagship smartphones today are waterproof (or so they claim), if you look closely to the details, you’ll notice that they’re actually “water-resistant.”
 In fact, many manufacturers don’t even include water corrosion as part of the company’s warranty policy.

-Newer phones like iPhone XS and XS Max are known to be IP68 water-resistant.
+Newer phones like iPhone 11 and 11 Pro Max are known to be IP68 water-resistant.
 You can click here to learn more about their disclaimer warranty policy.

 It’s known to us that water will damage all sorts of electronic devices—no questions asked.
 When the motherboard comes into contact with water, a spike in the current causes short-circuit.
 This causes your device to shut down.
 Contact to water can also cause a chemical reaction that forms into fungus and algae on your motherboard.
 The longer your phone is running with water damage, the more short-circuited its parts and chemical produce will be, making it very difficult to save your phone on the long run.